6 Day Course Overview

 Loved the course very informative.
 I thought the course was well thought out, well planned and was exactly what I was looking for.
 Yes I feel pretty confident in the skills I learned.
 Both guides were very methodical and thorough in the way they explained the information.
 I am very happy with the experience.
 As a training camp it provided the different information that I have not been exposed to in a precise and thorough manner.
 No changes needed.

 Distinguished among climbing schools, our six-day program has been the foundation of our education programs for over 20 years.
 During this course, our students receive hands-on climbing and climber’s safety training in Washington’s glorious Cascade Range (as seen in the slideshow below).
 Unlike Rainier, the Cascades is part of a huge mountain range with scores of peaks topping 8,000 feet, upwards of 400 glaciers, and countless permanent snowfields.
-All courses begin with one-day of comprehensive rock climbing instruction at beautiful Mt.
+All courses begin with one-day of comprehensive rope work and essential knot instruction at beautiful Mt.
 Erie, overlooking the San Juan Islands, with a focus on transferable skills to glacier travel.
 The remainder of each course is usually held on Mt.
 Baker, offering climbers the chance to learn on actual glaciers and make a summit attempt.
 We may use other peaks in the North Cascades if necessary to ensure the best possible mountain conditions.

 This course has been successfully used as a training ground for skilled adventurers, rangers, law enforcement, firefighters, military, stunt people and many others who require climbing skills as part of their career.